scaleoutsean/eseries-perf-analyzer/README.md

 }
 ```

-- To customize collector container images, the directory with collector's Docker files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could add containers with service names such as `collector-$SYSNAME` (where `SYSNAME` is System Name given to each E-Series array) and `config.json` should be edited and dbmanager updated with `make build`.
+- To customize collector container images (not necessary, but possible), the directory with collector's Docker files (`./collector/collector`) could be copied to multiple sub-directories (`./collector/$SYSNAME`), and docker-compose.yml could add containers with service names such as `collector-$SYSNAME` (where `SYSNAME` is System Name given to each E-Series array) and `config.json` should be edited to have the same name.
+Then dbmanager container has to be updated with `make build` and restarted.

 - `dbmanager` doesn't do much and doesn't yet make use of `RETENTION_PERIOD` (just leave that value alone for now).
 Only `DB_ADDRESS` parameter need to be correct, and the names in `config.json` need to match `SYSNAME` in `docker-compose.yml`.